Module 1: Deploy and test your SWE agent

 Follow the import steps as seen in the video:

-- The excalamation mark (⚠️) on the Github tools indicates that the Connector for Github has not been authorized yet.
+- The exclamation mark (⚠️) on the GitHub tools indicates that the Connector for Github has not been authorized yet.
 Click on one of them to see the connector settings.

 You are now seeing the AI Workbench - a user interface used to design, deploy, test and observe agents.